zhanglongyu/systemjs-cachebuster/README.md

 });
 ```

+Once executing the gulp task a file named **system.cachebuster.json** is created.
+The file contains all calculated hash values (for each file) is used later by **system.cachebuster.js**
-In addition you must add **system.cachebuster.js** into your HTML.
-This file patches SystemJS loader so each module is loaded with the hash value calculated by the gulp task.
+Add **system.cachebuster.js** into your HTML.
+This file patches SystemJS loader so each module is loaded with the hash value.

  ```html
 <!DOCTYPE html>